wistia/wistia-open-docs/_posts/embed-options.md

 fullscreen button is shown on your player or not.

 *Plugins* are additional scripts you can add to your video, giving it new functionality and adding new interfaces.
-Turnstile, for example, is an email collector you can add to your video by including the plugin.
+[Turnstile](#turnstile_plugin), for example, is an email collector you can add to your video by including the plugin.

-## A Note on Embeds and Customize
+## Using Embed Options / Plugins and Customize

 With the addition of [customize]({{ '/data-api#customizations' | post_url }}),
 plugins and embed options enabled in the Account GUI are not visible in embed